Spencer Dryden: Later life

 Dryden did not participate in Jefferson Airplane's 1989 reunion.
 In 1996, Dryden was inducted into the Rock and Roll Hall of Fame along with the rest of Jefferson Airplane.
 He played with the band in a special event for the first time since 1970.
 In 2003 Dryden joined the group onstage for the last time, in the Jefferson Starship Galactic Reunion.

 He lived in relative obscurity, reportedly in a small house on rented property with a few acres in Penngrove, California.
 He lost his home due to a fire in 2003.
 A few years before his death, Dryden needed hip replacement and heart surgeries.
 In May 2004, a benefit concert that included performances by Bob Weir of the Grateful Dead and Warren Haynes was held, raising US$36,000 to help pay Dryden's medical expenses.
 Later, in 2004, he was diagnosed with cancer.
 The benefit re-kindled Dryden's friendship with Jefferson Airplane band member Jorma Kaukonen, who remembered him fondly for the way he said "Aww, MAN!"
 It was not until shortly before Dryden's death that Kaukonen learned that Dryden was the nephew of Charlie Chaplin.
 Dryden's last public appearance was in 2004 with Jefferson Airplane band members, at a DVD party for the release of the group's Fly documentary.

 Dryden died from metastasized colon cancer on January 11, 2005.
-Married three times, he was survived by his three sons, Jeffrey, Jesse, and Jackson Dryden, six grandchildren, and his mother, Alice Chapple Judd.
-She died the same year Christmas Day, December 25, 2005, at the age of 94.
+Married three times, he was survived by his three sons, Jeffrey, Jesse, and Jackson Dryden, six grandchildren, and his mother, Alice May Chapple Dryden Judd.
+She died on December 25, 2005, at the age of 94.

 At the news of his death, Grace Slick and other band members wrote tributes to Dryden that appeared on the group's website.
-Slick's ends with this: "Lather was 30 years old today, they took away all of his toys." – Grace Slick (January 13, 2005).
+Slick's tribute ends with these lyrics: “Lather was 30 years old today, they took away all of his toys." – Grace Slick (January 13, 2005).